 Matthea van Staden

-An introduction course contains 5 lessons and you can start any chose time.
-First upcoming lesson 18th of April 2020.
+An introduction course contains 2,5 month lessons.
+First upcoming lesson 3th of October 2020.
 After the Introduction Course regular lessons will be continued for those interested.

 Weekend workshops Mental & Physical balance